A message from Dr. Henry D'Souza, Interim Director

+Welcome!
 I am pleased to introduce you to Grace Abbott School of Social Work (GASSW), located within the College of Public Affairs and Community Service at the University of Nebraska at Omaha.
-Our program is accredited by the Council for Social Work Education, we recognize the importance of serving our urban and rural communities by providing all students with a social work education that is exceptional and accessible.
+Our program is fully accredited by the Council for Social Work Education, we recognize the importance of serving our urban and rural communities by providing all students with a social work education that is exceptional and accessible.
 Our faculty, staff, and students are committed to diversity in teaching, research, learning, and community engagement.

 We welcome potential and current students, alumni, community partners, and friends of the Grace Abbott School of Social Work to visit our offices, attend one of our community events or professional educational workshops, and collaborate with us in the semesters ahead.